-Subsequently as part of its Work Plan for 2009-10, the Children and Young People Scrutiny Panel in June, 2009 resolved to establish a Post-16 Education Working Party to examine issues arising from this legislation on its behalf.
-The membership of the Working Party was Councillors Howard Blagbrough, Mrs Olwen Jennings and Megan Swift together with co-opted member Mrs Tricia Astwood, MBE.
+Subsequently the Children and Young People Scrutiny Panel in June, 2009 resolved to establish a Post-16 Education Working Party to examine issues arising from this legislation on its behalf.
+The membership of the Working Party at that time was Councillors Howard Blagbrough, Mrs Olwen Jennings and Megan Swift together with co-opted member Mrs Tricia Astwood, MBE.